shotover/tokio-bin-process/readme.md

 Allows your integration tests to run your application under a separate process and assert on tokio-tracing events.

-To achieve this, it builds your application as a native binary, runs it with tokio-tracing in json mode, and then processes the json to both assert on the logs and display the logs in human readable form.
+To achieve this, it locates or builds the applications executable, runs it with tokio-tracing in json mode, and then processes the json to both assert on the logs and display the logs in human readable form.